REEI Undergraduate Student Funding

 The American Council of Learned Societies is a private non-profit federation of sixty-eight national scholarly organizations.
 The mission of the ACLS, as set forth in its Constitution, is "the advancement of humanistic studies in all fields of learning in the humanities and the social sciences and the maintenance and strengthening of relations among the national societies devoted to such studies."

 ACLS offers fellowships and grants in over one dozen programs, for research in the humanities and humanistic social sciences.
-Particularly relevant to students associated with REEI are the ACLS East European Studies Program and the ACLS Humanities Program in Belarus, Russia, and Ukraine.
+Particularly relevant to students associated with REEI is the ACLS East European Studies Program.

 The Kosciuszko Foundation Grants and Scholarships